...

 Establishing Effective Communication through SBAR

-In order to overcome obstacles like prejudice, infectivity, and lack of trust, emergency recovery workers like nurses must actively seek out conversation.
+To overcome obstacles like prejudice, infectivity, and lack of trust, emergency recovery workers like nurses must actively seek out conversation.
 SBAR (Situation, Background, Assessment, and Recommendation) is the best strategy to improve communication among team members (Sukesih & Faridah, 2020).
 Open dialogues, nonverbal cues, and transparency in discussions between caregivers can help improve collaboration and communication.

 Communication Channels